basti1302/elm-lang-de/readme.markdown

 The webpack dev server runs on [`localhost:7000`](http://localhost:7000)

+## Testing the Webpack Production Build

+Execute `npm run webpack-production` once and start `bin/backend-run-web-prod.sh`, then go to http://localhost:8000 to check how the front end assets work when having been built in webpack production mode.
+Or, run `bin/backend-run-web-prod.sh` and `npm run watch-webpack-production` in parallel - then the production webpack build will run on every front end asset file change (no automatical browser refresh, though, you'll have to refresh manually).

 ## Configuration

 Some operational aspects can be configured.
 All configuration is done solely through environment variables.